 Determination of the melting temperature of copper

 It is a 3000 step molecular dynamics.
-During this time (about 20 minutes) you can complete the first assignments.
+While it is running you can complete the first assignments.

 The script calls the histogram script of last time, with a modification: a running window of configurations is averaged to produce a single frame.
 First, step 1-10, then step 10-20, and so on.
 At the end, the file movie.half-pos-1.xyz.gif, an animated gif is produced.
 If it works, you can run the command: